deepamgupta/hello_flutter/README.md

 # hello_flutter

-> This is my first application.
+> This is my first mobile application.

 - This is the first application which I made while learning Flutter.